13HarshithaK/GlassShader/README.md

   5. Glass object behind primary glass object disappears and isn't visible.

 **Shader 7 was used for the project.**
+In order to use this shader, copy the shdaer file and place it in your project's material's folder.
 (Pictures to be added)

 --------------------